With Tagboard’s content rights & consent features, you can legally gain consent from content creators on Twitter for their content.

 You can check on the master Account Dashboard, that the request was made on behalf of under the Content rights tab on the left.
 This dashboard contains all requests made across all of the account’s tagboards.

-You can also check on a specific tagboard’s requests from the curation view by clicking Content rights from the option bar.
-This view will have all requests made on behalf of the specific tagboard you are on.
+You can also check on a specific tagboard’s requests from the curation view by clicking Content rights from the option bar in the upper left.